slesinger/georamos/docs/layout.md

 # Layout and structures

 ## GeoRAM Layout
 4MB GeoRAM contains 16384 blocks.
 That equals to ~25 floppy disks.
 Each block is 256 bytes long.
-Block that is paged (mounted) to IO1 memory space at $DE00 is called page.
+Block that is paged (mounted) to IO1 memory space at $DE00 is called a page.

 #### Block paging
 ```